 Our team makes our reputation shine and guarantees we accomplish a lot together.
 We look forward to seeing and hearing you.
 Especially the listening part.

 Owner & Producer

 Since launching Dubway in the mid-80's, Al has built a small recording studio into a full-fledged production facility.
 He opened the original Dubway in the Music Building at 584 Eighth Avenue.
 Word quickly spread about the lone engineer in a tiny studio who could conjure up amazing sounds using only one blown speaker and a beat-up four-track.
-Since those early days, Al has worked on countless projects, built the dazzling new Dubway studios, and continues to be an active musician on New York's club scene.
+Since those early days, Al has worked on countless projects, built the dazzling new Dubway Studios, and continues to be an active musician in New York's club scene.

 Operations Manager, engineer

 Nathaniel Reichman is a Grammy-nominated mixer, engineer, and music producer who has worked extensively in television, film, and classical music.
 His work can be heard on numerous hit children's television shows including Teenage Mutant Ninja Turtles, WordWorld, Bubble Guppies, and Wallykazam!